Iggy SZN

-"Iggy SZN" (also known as "Iggy Szn") is a song by Australian recording artist Iggy Azalea, taken from her reissue for her debut studio album, Reclassified (2014).
+"Iggy SZN" (also known as "Iggy Szn") is a song by Australian rapper Iggy Azalea, taken from her reissue for her debut studio album, Reclassified (2014).
 The song was produced by The Invisible Men and The Arcade, and was written by Azalea and the Invisible Men, alongside Jon Millis, Darryl Reid, and Jon Turner.
 The song was recorded at Sarm West Coast and British Grove Studios in London, England.
 "Iggy SZN" is a hip-hop song built on electro handclap based beats and synthesisers.
 On the 23rd of October, the song was made available for streaming.
 A day later, the track was available as an instant track upon pre-ordering the album via iTunes stores.

 "Iggy SZN" would later be released on Reclassified on the 21st of November, 2014, through Virgin EMI Records, as the 9th track and sole promotional single from the album.
 The song gained mixed critical reception and peaked at number ninety-five and eleven on the Australian Singles Chart and the Australian Urban Chart respectively, the latter being the song's highest peak on any chart it reached.
 In the United States of America, the track charted at number forty-eight on the Hot R&B/Hip-Hop Songs chart, and in Canada, the song reached number sixty-three on the Billboard Hot Canadian Digital Singles chart.